seanslma/maki/Coding/Rust/Python.md

 ```

 ## build extension
-Use `maturin` to build the Python extension module: `maturin develop`:
+Use `maturin` to build the Python extension module

+`maturin develop`:
 - compile Rust code and place the generated `.so` (Linux/macOS) or `.pyd` (Windows) file in a location where Python can find it
-- also install a simple `*.pth` file that points to the build directory, making it easy to test during development.
+- also install a simple `*.pth` file that points to the build directory, making it easy to test during development

+`maturin build --release`:
+- Use `--release` for optimized builds
+- Compile Rust code in `release` mode (optimized for performance)
+- Package the compiled shared library and other python files into a .whl file
+- The .whl file will be placed in a target/wheels directory

+`maturin publish --release`:
+- Run `maturin build --release`
+- Upload the generated source distribution (.tar.gz) and wheel (.whl) files to PyPI